-- 17.1 This policy will be reviewed by the Deputy Head (Pastoral) and Head of Prep, in conjunction with the Head of PDE on an annual basis. - 17.2 The Head of PDE will monitor the provision of the various dimensions of the programme by examining plans, schemes of work and samples of pupils work at regular intervals.
+- 17.1 This policy will be reviewed by the Assistant Head, Snr (Pastoral) in conjunction with the Assistant Head, Prep (Pastoral) on an annual basis. - 17.2 The Assistant Head, Snr (Pastoral) will monitor the provision of the various dimensions of the programme by examining plans, schemes of work and samples of pupils work at regular intervals.
 The programme will be evaluated annually by means of questionnaires / response sheets / needs assessment given to pupils, and / or by discussion with pupils, staff and parents.
-The results of the evaluation should be reported to these groups of interested parties and their suggestions sought for improvements. - 17.2 Any changes to the policy will be clearly communicated to all members of staff and, where necessary, parents and pupils, involved in the RSHE curriculum. - 17.3 Governors will consider all such evaluations and suggestions before amending the policy.
+The results of the evaluation should be reported to these groups of interested parties and their suggestions sought for improvements. - 17.3 Any changes to the policy will be clearly communicated to all members of staff and, where necessary, parents and pupils, involved in the RSHE curriculum. - 17.4 Governors will consider all such evaluations and suggestions before amending the policy.
 Governors remain ultimately responsible for the policy.
-The next scheduled review date for this policy is June 2023
+The next scheduled review date for this policy is June 2024

-Issue Date: September 2022

-Review Date: June 2023 or earlier if major change
+Issue Date: September 2023 September 2024 or earlier if major change Review Date: